 Where Does It Come From? creates high quality, ethically made clothes that come with their life story.
 Each garment has a code on the label so that the customer can trace their garment’s journey – right back to the cotton farm.
 We believe that this helps the customer to build a stronger connection to their clothes which will ultimately ensure that they love them more and shop more ethically in the future.

-Remember to check out BeeBee Wraps's own story and why it is we're here doing this.
+Check out BeeBee Wraps's own story and discover why we're here doing this.

 For more inspirational social enterprise news search #WhoKnew or #SocEnt.